snowplow-archive/snowplow.github.com/_posts/2015-05-xx-snowplow-r65-scarlet-rosefinch-released.md

 <h2><a name="cors">2.
 CORS support</a></h2>

-The Scala Stream Collector now supports [CORS][cors] requests.
-This means that you can send events to it from Snowplow's client-side [JavaScript Tracker][js-tracker] using POST rather than GET.
+The Scala Stream Collector now supports [CORS][cors] requests, so you can send events to it from Snowplow's client-side [JavaScript Tracker][js-tracker] using POST rather than GET.
 This means that your requests are no longer subject to Internet Explorer's querystring size limit.

 The Scala Stream Collector also now supports cross-origin requests from the [Snowplow ActionScript 3.0 Tracker][as-tracker].